Rykaito/spotify-timeline/README.md

-Unfinished project to show a user's top songs on spotify ordered by release year
+Spotify API application to show your top tracks ordered by release year.
+Must have a spotify account to make use of the application.